wizardstoy/docs/source/implementation/softwareDependencies.rst

 Once installed, the environment variable JAVAHOME must be set to the path to the java execution engine, 'java'

+In order to navigate any web proxies on your system and network, the following flags should be set before either Jena or Fuseki are run:

+export JVM_ARGS="-Dhttp.proxyHost=<yourWebProxyHost> -Dhttp.proxyPort=<yourWebProxyPort> -Xmx1200M"

 Jena
 ====